-Preserved lemons are pickled lemon in water and salt.
-They are beautifully fragrant and their flavour is unique which makes them irreplaceable in Moroccan cuisine, where they are usually added to tagines and salads.
+Preserved lemons are beautifully fragrant pickled lemon, their flavour is unique which makes them irreplaceable in Moroccan cuisine, where they are usually added to tagines and salads.

 Nowadays you can find preserved lemons in many stores, however it’s a lot of fun and very easy to make them!
 It will take you a couple of minutes and you will end up with a jar full of preserved lemons-to-be and the conviction to be a DIY Moroccan food expert.